fallen-icarus/cardano-swaps/README.md

 1. The swap contract is stored as a reference script inside the swap address.
 2. The proper beacon token is minted AND stored in the same utxo as the reference script.

 The use of reference scripts is why the `Swap` redeemer protects against consuming them.
-By storing the beacon with the reference script, the beacon token is also protected by default.
+By storing the beacon with the reference script, the beacon token is also protected by default against accidentally removing them with the UpdatePrice redeemer.
 Once these two steps are completed, the swap address is now easily discoverable by other users.

 Likewise, "closing" a swap position is not complete until:

 1. The reference script is consumed.
 2. The beacon token is burned.

 Consuming the reference script prevents anyone from remotely interacting with a swap address and burning the token makes that address "undiscoverable".
-Important to note that the `Close` redeemer can technically be used without fulfilling the above requirements.
-The only real difference between the `Close` redeemer and the `UpdateRedeemer` is that the `Close` redeemer allows the owner to consume the reference script at the swap address.

 ### How Do Beacons Differentiate Between Trading Pairs?
 Just like all native tokens, beacon tokens have two fields: